sethbrasile/personal-blog/content/posts/protect-your-services-with-an-immutable-reverse-proxy-fail2ban-and-cloudflare-part-1/index.md

 comments: false
 ---

+>This article is live but it is currently undergoing peer review on [reddit].

 >If you're looking for the tl;dr step-by-step guide, you can [skip to part 2 here][part 2] (but I highly recommend reading through this post first to understand the concepts and theory behind the tools we'll be using).

 >If you're looking for a guide on how to set up an enterprise-grade firewall with pfSense, you can [skip to part 3 here][part 3].